bebop/ark/CONTRIBUTING.md

 ## Virtual Environments and Development Containers

-In order to simplify the development experience, and environment setup, the allbase Github repository comes packaged to support *Github CodeSpaces* and [*VSCode Development Containers*](https://code.visualstudio.com/docs/remote/containers#_getting-started). *Github CodeSpaces* will give you ability to spin up a Github hosted instance of Ubuntu that would allow you run, test, develop allbase from the browser. *VSCode Development Containers* in turn will allow your installation of VSCode to spin up a docker instance of Ubuntu on your computer and automatically mount your code onto it so that you continue developing on this docker instance that has all the required development environment setup.
+In order to simplify the development experience, and environment setup, the ark Github repository comes packaged to support *Github CodeSpaces* and [*VSCode Development Containers*](https://code.visualstudio.com/docs/remote/containers#_getting-started). *Github CodeSpaces* will give you ability to spin up a Github hosted instance of Ubuntu that would allow you run, test, develop ark from the browser. *VSCode Development Containers* in turn will allow your installation of VSCode to spin up a docker instance of Ubuntu on your computer and automatically mount your code onto it so that you continue developing on this docker instance that has all the required development environment setup.

 ## Recommended Plugins

 Whether you're a beginner with Go or you're an experienced developer, You should see the suggestions popup automatically when you goto the *Plugins* tab in VSCode.
-Using these plugins can help accelerate the development experience and also allow you to work more collaboratively with other allbase developers.
+Using these plugins can help accelerate the development experience and also allow you to work more collaboratively with other ark developers.

 # How to report a bug